 There are many reasons for your marketing to stall out, but it should be a temporary situation, not a permanent one.

-Your book deserves the attention you can continue to bring to it.
+Your book deserves all the attention you can continue to bring to it.
 You wrote it to entertain, educate, or inform people, so you have to let readers who will love it know it exists.

 Let’s fix your stalled book marketing problem now.